agcy1210/flask-rest-api/README.md

-This repository contains REST api sample in Flask
+This repository contains REST api sample in Flask.